linroger/FinanceCompendium/I. Foundations/Mathematics/FINM Mathematical Finance/Lecture Notes/Mathematical Finance Lecture3.md

 Notice that the common value of the fractions on the two sides of (33) depends only on  $\omega_{1}\omega_{2}\ldots \omega_{t}$ , so the definition of  $\beta_{t}$  is valid.
 The relation (29) is now evident.

-# 10. APPENDIX: CONDITIONAL EXPECTATION
+## 10. Appendix: Conditional Expectation

 Let  $(\Omega, \mathcal{F}, P)$  be a probability space and let  $\mathcal{G}$  be a  $\sigma$ -algebra such that  $\mathcal{G} \subset \mathcal{F}$ .